-There’s nothing worse than spending your time and money carving the perfect pumpkin — only to watch it rot a week later!
+There’s nothing like spending your time and money carving the perfect Halloween pumpkin — only to watch it rot a week later!
 If you’re wondering, “how long does a carved pumpkin last?”, KCL has the best tips to extend the shelf life of your fresh pumpkin.

 1. Choose a hard pumpkin without any dark spots.